devwithkrishna/create-oracle-linux-jenkins-docker-image/README.md

 Java 11 installation will be taken care by the download_install_open_jdk shell script. we will be passing the open jdk java version as an argument to Dockerfile which is later passsed as an argument to shell script at the runtime.

+# How to run the code

+ docker-compose --env-file .env up -d or docker build -t <your image name>:<your image tag> . assuming you are executing from root of repository